qbrilliance/qristal-core/examples/README.md

 _qubits_: 4
 _noise_: true

-A simple example demonstrating asynchronous circuit execution on AWS Braket.
-Note that currently only asynchronous circuit execution (via `run_async`) is supported for AWS Braket.
+A simple example demonstrating both synchronous and asynchronous circuit execution on AWS Braket.
 To run on AWS Braket:
 * Set up AWS account (e.g., using CLI) and enable AWS Braket;
 * Use an AWS Region that supports AWS Braket (e.g., us-east-1);
 * Create an S3 Bucket with prefix `amazon-braket-*` and create a folder inside the S3 bucket to store results.